WojciechMatuszewski/programming-notes/web/react/react-suspense.md

 Notice that I'm accessing the `data` as if the `useFetchUser` was synchronous.
 I'm able to do this because **React can now "pause" rendering of the `User` component until the `useFetchUser` resolves**.
 No more `if (isLoading)` checks.
 Now it's the role of the `fallback` prop on the `Suspense` component to take care of the loading for us.
 Pretty neat!

 One additional detail – notice the `ErrorBoundary`.
 If the `useFetchUser` fails, the error will propagate to the nearest `ErrorBoundary` (or crash your application).

+### Event better way to fetch data

+While _fetching while you render_ is much better than _fetching after render_ (usually with `useEffect`), we can **combine the power of `Suspense` with pre-fetching**.
+We could **start fetching the data as soon as the user hovers over some element, or even before that – when they land on a given page**!

+By shifting the fetching as much as possible to the left, we get the best UX.
+The app might feel as if it does not fetch any data!